Molybdenum in Magnetically Shielded Rooms

 8. Challenges and Limitations

-Challenges with molybdenum include:
+Challenges with Molybdenum include:

 - Cost: Molybdenum can be expensive, increasing the overall cost of MSR construction.